wobsoriano/svelte-sonner/README.md

 <Toaster expand visibleToasts={9} />
 ```

-### Styling for all toasts
+### Styling

-You can style your toasts globally with the `toastOptions` prop in the `Toaster` component.
+Styling can be done globally via `toastOptions`, this way every toast will have the same styling.

 ```svelte
 <Toaster